William Wells Brown: Life in slavery

-William was born into slavery in 1814 (or March 15, 1815) near Lexington, Kentucky, where his mother Elizabeth was enslaved.
-She was held by Dr. John Young and had seven children, each by different fathers.
-(In addition to William, her children were Solomon, Leander, Benjamin, Joseph, Milford, and Elizabeth.)
+William was born into slavery in 1814 (or March 15, 1815) near Lexington, Kentucky, where his mother Elizabeth was enslaved by Dr. John Young.
+She had seven children, each by different fathers: William, Solomon, Leander, Benjamin, Joseph, Milford, and Elizabeth.

-William was of mixed race; his father was George W. Higgins, a white planter and cousin of his master Dr. Young.
+William was of mixed race; his father was George W. Higgins, a white planter and cousin of his enslaver, Dr. Young.
 Higgins formally acknowledged William as his son and made Young promise not to sell him.
 But Young did sell the boy and his mother.
 In the end, William was sold several times before he was twenty years old.

 His brother Joseph has been identified by researchers Ron L. Jackson Jr. and Lee Spencer White as Joe, the slave of Alamo commander William B. Travis.
 Joe was one of the few survivors of the battle.

 William spent the majority of his youth in St. Louis.
 His masters hired him out to work on steamboats on the Missouri River, then a major thoroughfare for steamships and the slave trade.
 His work allowed him to see many new places.
 In 1833, he and his mother escaped together across the Mississippi River, but they were captured in Illinois.
 In 1834, Brown made a second escape attempt, successfully slipping away from a steamboat when it docked in Cincinnati, Ohio, a free state.

 Readable pdf of The black man - his antecedents, his genius, and his achievements, published for James M. Symms & Co.

 In freedom, he took the names of Wells Brown, a Quaker friend who helped him after his escape by providing food, clothes and some money.
 He learned to read and write, and eagerly sought more education, reading extensively to make up for what he had been deprived.
 Around this time he was hired by Elijah Parish Lovejoy and worked with the famed abolitionist in his printing office.

 Marriage and family

 During his first year of freedom in 1834, Brown at age 20 married Elizabeth Schooner.
 They had two daughters who survived to adulthood: Clarissa and Josephine.
 William and Elizabeth later became estranged.
 In 1851, Elizabeth died in the United States.

-Brown had been in England since 1849 with their daughters, lecturing on the abolitionist circuit.
+Brown had been in England since 1849 with his daughters, lecturing on the abolitionist circuit.
 After his freedom was purchased in 1854 by a British couple, Brown returned with his daughters to the US, settling in Boston.
 On April 12, 1860, the 46-year-old Brown married again, to 25-year-old Anna Elizabeth Gray in Boston.

 In 1856, Well's daughter Josephine Brown published Biography of an American Bondman (1856), an updated account of his life.
 She drew extensively on material from her father's 1847 autobiography.
 She added details about abuses he had suffered as a slave, as well as new material about his years in Europe.